ephread/Instructions/README.md

 import InstructionsAppExtensions
 ```

-⚠️ **Please be careful**, as you will be able to import regular _Instructions_
+⚠️ **Caution:** it's possible to import _Instructions_ in an app extension.
-from within an app extension without breaking anything.
-It will work.
-However, you're at a
+However, you're at a high risk of rejection from the Apple Store.
-high risk of rejection from the Apple Store.
-Uses of `UIApplication.sharedApplication()`
+Uses of `UIApplication.sharedApplication()` are statically checked
-are statically checked during compilation but nothing prevents you from performing the calls
+during compilation but nothing prevents you from performing the calls at runtime.
-at runtime.
-Fortunately Xcode should warn you if you've mistakenly linked with a framework
+Fortunately, Xcode should warn you if you've mistakenly linked with a framework
 not suited for App Extensions.

 ## License